 People began to leave the area in masses and by 1927, there were only about 50 people left in the town.
 Mining revived for a short time when a new mill was built in 1934, but just a year later, it was closed due to lack of ore.
 Total production throughout Searchlight’s heyday years was approximately $4.5 million in ore.
 Other resurgences in the 1930s and ’40s occurred during the construction of nearby Hoover Dam.
 The last gold mine of the 1900s closed in 1953.

 Over the decades as recreational opportunities along the Colorado River began to be developed, Searchlight became a tourist and retirement community.
 Today, the small community, called the Gateway to Lake Mohave, sits just 14 miles up the hill from beautiful Cottonwood Cove, one of the best Large Mouth Bass fisheries in the American West.
 The Cottonwood Cove Resort and Marina are located inside Lake Mead National Recreation Area.

 According to the 2010 census, this now unincorporated town supports just over 500 people.
 Though the small city is filled with fishermen, water enthusiasts, and nature lovers, it still also provides a peek at its mining past in a number of old buildings, head frames, mining remnants, and at the Searchlight Historic Museum and Historic Mining Park.
 The museum, open year-round is located at 200 Michael Wendoll Way.

-After the price of Gold spiked in 2011, interest returned to mining of the area with the company Nevada Milling and Mining leading the charge, using new technologies to leach tiny particles of Gold from ore that would have been considered low grade in the early 1900’s.
-As of July 2014, the company is set to begin operations and plan to crush 200 tons of rock a day.
+After the price of Gold spiked in 2011, interest returned to mining of the area with the company Nevada Milling and Mining leading the charge, using new technologies to leach tiny particles of Gold from ore that would have been considered low grade in the early 1900s.
+As of July 2014, the company was set to begin operations and plan to crush 200 tons of rock a day.

 Ghost Towns, Mining Camps, History and More (main page)